Roku 2020 Ultra, Roku Streambar Debut

 Roku said the new OS will be pushed to Roku streaming players in coming weeks.
 Roku TV models will follow with updates delivered in phases over the coming months.

-The OS 9.4 is bringing faster initial setup to speed up the process of installing favorite channels along with faster video start times.
-It will also offer updated Theme Packs to customize the home screen and screen saver with a variety of fun visual themes along joined by corresponding audio tones for the first time.
+The OS 9.4 now adds faster initial setup to speed up the process of installing favorite channels along with faster video start times.
+It also offers updated Theme Packs to customize the home screen and screen saver with a variety of fun visual themes along joined by corresponding audio tones for the first time.
+In some devices, the firmware update also brings support for Apple HomeKit and AirPlay 2 allowing control of Apple smart home devices and playing back content from the Apple device on a wirelessly connected Roku device for playback on at television screen.
+Support for HomeKit and AirPlay 2 are supported by a number of new Roku devices including the Roku Ultra, Roku Streambar, Roku Smart Soundbar, Roku Streaming Stick+, and Roku Premiere.

-The 2020 version of the Roku Ultra, which is available today at a $99.99 suggested retail price, is billed as Roku’s best and most powerful streaming player to date.
+The 2020 version of the Roku Ultra, which carries a $99.99 suggested retail price, is billed as Roku’s best and most powerful streaming player to date.
 It includes support for Dolby Vision high dynamic range (HDR) along with HDR10 for the first time in a Roku external streaming player.
 Dolby Vision will be added to the prior support for Dolby Atmos 3D sound enhancement when playing supported content.

 Roku said the new Ultra “offers the best performance of any Roku player for less than $100, and was specifically designed for avid streamers.”